qdraw/starsky/starsky/starsky/readme_api.md

   ]
 }
 ```
-- The setting `DatabaseConnection` will be ignored .
-The connection string is not publicly visible due security reasons.
+- The setting `DatabaseConnection` is only visable in `-c|--configuration {Debug}`.
+The connection string is in production not publicly visible due security reasons.
+- Never use `-c|--configuration {Debug}` in production.
+[Check the Microsoft documentation for more information](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-run?tabs=netcore20)